AI disclosures the law requires, running on your site.

 Do you detect AI content?

-No — and why that protects you: detection of AI-generated content is statistically unreliable, and a wrong claim in either direction would become part of your compliance record.
-The manifest is a declaration — you state which AI systems you operate, and we audit whether the declared disclosures actually render, stay visible, and are localized.
-Coverage you can prove beats classification you can't.
+No, and that protects you.
+AI-content detection is statistically unreliable, and a wrong call either way would become part of your compliance record.
+The manifest is a declaration: you state which AI systems you operate, and we audit whether those disclosures render, stay visible, and are localized.
+Coverage you can prove beats classification you cannot.

 Is this legal advice?

-No. AIDisclose is operational tooling: it implements, renders and evidences disclosures.
-Whether a given system is in scope of Article 50 and which exemptions apply is a question for your counsel — our wizard records your reasoning either way, so the decision is documented.
+No. AIDisclose is operational tooling: it renders and evidences disclosures.
+Whether a system is in scope of Article 50, and which exemptions apply, is a question for your counsel.
+The wizard records your reasoning either way, so the decision is documented.

 What happens on 2 August 2026?